[Announcement] PushEngage Is One of the First Plugins on the WordPress Abilities API

 The assistant calls create-segment with the segment name and criteria.
 You can layer the new segment into a campaign in the same chat.

-First, every ability requires the manage_options capability, which is the same WordPress permission gate that protects your admin.
-An assistant authenticated against a WordPress user with admin rights can run the abilities.
-An assistant authenticated against a contributor cannot.
-The model maps onto what you already use to manage humans.
+First, every ability requires the manage_options capability — the same WordPress permission gate that protects your admin dashboard.
+The assistant is authenticated against a WordPress user via an application password (the standard WP mechanism since 5.6).
+An assistant connected as an admin can run the abilities.
+An assistant connected as a contributor cannot.
+The Abilities API’s permission_callback hook is how each ability declares its requirement, and PushEngage uses it consistently across all 23.

 Second, only one ability is marked destructive: send-notification.
 Any MCP-aware assistant interprets the destructive flag as “confirm before running.”
-A request to send a notification surfaces in chat as an action waiting on your OK, not a silent send.
-Settings updates and segment creates are non-destructive; the assistant runs them without prompting on every change, which is what you want for the volume of small configuration work that happens during a campaign.
+A send request surfaces in chat as an action waiting on your OK, not a silent fire.
+Settings updates and segment creates are non-destructive; the assistant runs them without prompting on every change, which is what you want for the small configuration work that happens during a campaign.

-Third, the debug log ability (get-debug-log) returns admin-grade content like URLs and request payloads, and is gated to the same admin permission as the rest.
+Third, get-debug-log returns admin-grade content (URLs and request payloads) and is gated to the same admin permission as the rest.
 Your assistant has the same access as the human admin running it, and no more.
+This is the Abilities API doing its job.
+Plugin authors don’t reinvent auth — they declare capability requirements, and WordPress’s existing user/role/capability system handles the rest.
+The result is a permission model an admin doesn’t have to learn from scratch.

 How to turn it on (under 5 minutes)

-- Update the PushEngage WordPress plugin to 4.2.3 from your WordPress admin.
-If you have auto-updates on, this has already happened; check the plugin version on the Plugins page.
-If you need a refresher, our walkthrough on how to install the PushEngage WordPress plugin covers the basics.
+1. Update the PushEngage WordPress plugin to 4.2.3 from your WordPress admin.
+Auto-updates take care of this for most sites; check the Plugins page to confirm.
+(If the plugin is new to your stack, our walkthrough on how to install the PushEngage WordPress plugin covers the basics.)

-- Install the WP MCP Adapter from the WordPress plugin directory and activate it.
-The adapter translates the abilities your plugin registers into the MCP protocol your assistant speaks.
+2. Install the WP MCP Adapter from the WordPress plugin directory and activate it.
+The adapter is the community-maintained bridge that translates registered abilities into the MCP protocol your assistant speaks.

-- Connect your AI assistant to your WordPress site per its own MCP-setup docs.
-Every major MCP-capable assistant has documentation for this; the connection uses a WordPress application password tied to your admin user.
+3. Connect your AI assistant to your WordPress site per its own MCP-setup docs.
+Every major MCP-capable assistant has documentation for this; the connection uses a WordPress application password tied to your admin user — the same Application Passwords feature WordPress has shipped since 5.6, now repurposed as your assistant’s credential.

 WooCommerce abilities register only when WooCommerce is active.
 WhatsApp abilities register when WooCommerce is active and WhatsApp credentials are valid.
-If you do not see those abilities in your assistant’s tool list, check those two prerequisites first.
-The same goes for the deeper WooCommerce abandoned-cart recovery flows the WooCommerce abilities tune.
-Those flows expect a live WooCommerce install behind them.
+If you don’t see those abilities in your assistant’s tool list, check those two prerequisites first.
+The deeper WooCommerce abandoned-cart recovery flows that the WooCommerce abilities tune expect a live WooCommerce install behind them.
 For broader auto-push behavior, our older guide on how to automate your browser push campaigns is still the right reference.

 What’s coming next